weewx/weewx/docs_src/upgrade.md

 !!!
 Warning
     You must use the same upgrade technique as your initial install!
-For example, if you used pip to install WeeWX, then you should use it to upgrade.
+For example, if you used pip to install WeeWX, then you should use pip to upgrade.
 If you used a DEB or RPM package to install, then you should upgrade using the same package type.